Studio Art: Printmaking, BFASA

 for the degree of Bachelor of Fine Arts in Studio Art Major in Studio Art, Printmaking Concentration

-The concentration in Printmaking offers students in the BASA and BFASA the opportunity to study a wide range of traditional, photographic, and digital printmaking methods that engage with contemporary art and design fields.
+The concentration in Printmaking offers students in the BFASA the opportunity to study a wide range of traditional, photographic, and digital printmaking methods that engage with contemporary art and design fields.
 Courses provide instruction in screenprint, letterpress, comics and zines, relief printing, intaglio, lithography, and other rotating special topics.

 Instruction begins with a focus on mark-making, color theory, composition, and the unique role of the printed image in visual culture, from its invention to present-day.
 At every level, students are challenged to develop critical thinking skills, visual and cultural literacy, and a familiarity with current art theory and practice.
 At the intermediate and advanced levels, students are introduced to the laser cutter, CNC router, and Risograph printer as a means to incorporate digital typography and design elements into their studio work alongside traditional drawing practices.